 - 3 cups smoked Gouda, grated (7 oz; 200g)

 - 1 1/2 cup cooked ham, finely diced (195g)

 - 1/8 teaspoon white pepper

 - Preheat the oven to 400 F.

-- Cut 1/4 inch off the top of the head of garlic and remove the outer skins, keeping the head intact.
+- Roast the garlic.
+Cut 1/4 inch off the top of the head of garlic and remove the outer skins, keeping the head intact.
 Place cut side up in a small ovenproof bowl and drizzle the olive oil on top.
-Cover the bowl with foil and place on a small cookie sheet or cake pan to make it easier to remove from the oven.
+Cover the bowl with foil and place on a small cookie sheet to make it easier to remove from the oven.
 Bake for 40 minutes.
 Once cool, remove the cooked cloves and finely chop them.

-- Grate the smoked Gouda and toss it with the two tablespoons of flour.
-Finely dice the cooked ham.
+- Coat the cheese.
+Toss the grated smoked Gouda with two tablespoons of flour.

-- Pour in the milk and let it heat for about 5 minutes or until it is hot, being careful to not let it boil.
-Gradually whisk in the mashed potatoes.
+- Add liquid.
+Pour the milk into the pot and let it heat for about 5 minutes or until it is hot, being careful to not let it boil.
+Gradually whisk in the garlic mashed potatoes.
 Cook until the potatoes are heated through and the soup has thickened from the potato starch, about 5 minutes, stirring frequently.